The ultimate guide to process factory performance

 Ever wish that there were simple, fundamental building blocks that could be used to represent your supply chain, no matter its complexity?

-Hidden in the industrial engineering literature are 10 building blocks that can be used to clearly establish the performance of an entire supply chain.
+Hidden in the industrial engineering literature are 10 building blocks that can be used to show the performance of an entire supply chain.

 When all the layers are peeled back however, there exists a basic framework that underpins every supply chain and forms the basis on which we can